arj03/ssb-browser-core/README.md

 indexes and smaller images.
 To reduce storage and network requirements, partial replication has been implemented.
 Wasm is used for crypto and is around 90% the speed of the C implementation.
 A WebSocket is used to connect to pubs.
+The `bundle-core.js` file in dist/ is roughly 1.5mb.

 # api